Iritty

-Iritty is a Municipality and a Taluk of Kannur district in Kerala State, India.
+Iritty is a municipality and taluk in Kannur district of Kerala state, India.
 The town is the main market place for the farmer communities in the surrounding regions.
-Iritty is known as The Coorg Valley in God's Own Country.
 Iritty is at a distance of 20 km from Kannur International Airport and one among five taluks in Kannur district.
-Iritty is one of the major towns lies between Coorg and Kannur international airport -Mattanur.
+Iritty is one of the major towns that lies between Coorg and Kannur International Airport near Mattanur.

 Location

 Iritty is located on the banks of Bavali river, which originates from the Wayanad passes.
 Iritty is situated on the Thalassery-Coorg-Mysore highway or State Highway 30 (Kerala) between Mattanur and Virajpet.
-Nearby smaller towns are Padiyoor, Peravoor, Kakkayangad, Aralam, Keezhppally, Vallithode, Karikkottakary, Angadikadavu, Anappanthy, Edoor, Ulikkal, Vattiyamthode, Mattara, Manikkadavu, Kilyianthara, Punnad, Charal, Edapuzha, Uruppumkutti, Vilakkode and Chavassery.
+Some of the nearby smaller towns are Padiyoor, Blathur, Peravoor, Kakkayangad, Aralam, Keezhppally, Vallithode, Karikkottakary, Angadikadavu, Anappanthy, Edoor, Ulikkal, Vattiyamthode, Mattara, Manikkadavu, Kilyianthara, Punnad, Charal, Edapuzha, Uruppumkutti, Vilakkode and Chavassery.

 Aralam Wildlife Sanctuary is situated 8 km from Iritty.

 Geography

 Iritty is surrounded by hills.
-A river flowing through Iritty is more commonly known as Iritty Puzha (Iritty River).
+The Iritty Puzha (Iritty River).
 There is a steel girder bridge, built in 1933, over the river.
-There is a dam in the place Pazhassi for irrigation purpose named 'Pazhassi Dam' which is almost 10 km from the town.
-Wayanad tourist destinations are near from this place.
-The nearby areas are depending on Iritty for most of their shopping.
-Payam, Aralam, Punnad, Vallithode, Kilyianthara, Kondambra, Kolikkadavu, Keezhur, Ulickal, Vattiyamthode, Mattara, Kalanki, Manikadave, Manippara Perumpally, Nuchiyad, Vayathoor, Edoor, Peratta, Karikottakari, Angadikadave, Puravayal, Kootupuzha, Charal, Alathupramba, Thermala, Urathoor, Vilakkode, Madathil etc. are the nearby small towns around.
+Pazhassi Dam, almost 10 km from the town, provides irrigation.